ss3sim/ss3sim/inst/ms/ss3sim-ms.md

-For example, `ss3sim` can be used to answer questions about model misspecification, retrospective patterns, and the relative importance of various types of fisheries data.
+For example, `ss3sim` can be used to answer questions about model misspecification, retrospective patterns, and the relative importance of different types of fisheries data.
 We demonstrate the software with a simple example, discuss how `ss3sim` complements other simulation software, and outline specific research questions that `ss3sim` could address.